-Table 7: Commands in CLI Main Menu
+Table 8: Commands in CLI Main Menu

-Command Description Notes 0 Exit Exit from CLI of voicemail- enabled switch and go to the Linux shell.
+Command Description Notes 0 Exit Exit from CLI of voicemail-enabled switch and go to the Linux shell.
 1 Show version Lists version numbers for firmware and boot ROM in addition to the base version and the CPU board version.

-2 Show system configuration Displays the switch's boot and IP configuration.
+Command Description Notes 2 Show system configuration Displays the switch's boot and IP configuration.
 Note: The Image Server address field in the Show system configuration screen should be blank or should show the IP address of the HQ server or the managing server.
 If you must modify this setting, choose item (3) at the main STCLI menu to change the system configuration, and then choose option F to set or change the optional image server address.
-3 Change system configuration Takes you to the system configuration menu where you can set a switch's boot and IP configuration.
+2 Change quatem configuration Takes you to the system configuration 3 Change system configuration Takes you to the system configurati on menu where you can set a swit ch's boot and IP configuration.
 4 Reboot Reboots the switch 5 Shutdown Shutdown the voicemail-enabled switch and be ready to power-off.
-6 Archive Logs Archive log files in /cf/ shorelinedata/Logs directory and core files in /cf/core directory and save the archive file in /inetpub/ftproot directory in the server.
+6 Archive Logs Archive log files in /cf/shorelinedata/ Logs directory and core files in /cf/ core directory and save the archive file in /inetpub/ftproot directory in the server. ?

-Command Description Notes ?
 Help Enter a ? to print this menu.